 1) What is your sense of Duke as a university and a community, and why do you consider it a good match for you?
 If there’s something in particular about our offerings that attracts you, feel free to share that as well.
 (250 word limit)*

 This is your quintessential “Why Us?” essay which comes with the typical pitfalls you’ll want to avoid.
-We don’t want to label these as “mistakes” (there is nothing inherently wrong with them); they just don’t add any needle-moving value, which is, of course, the only goal when you are applying to a school as selective as Duke.
+We don’t want to label these as “mistakes” (there is nothing inherently wrong with them).
+They just don’t add any needle-moving value, which is, of course, the only goal when you are applying to a school as selective as Duke.

 Common components of a generic “Why Duke?” essay